AI alignment: Conservatism

+Model specifications

+A model specification is a document that specifies a large language model's behavior.
+The specification may include core principles or prohibitions intended to prevent undesired behavior as part of AI alignment.
+Anthropic uses a model specification called a "constitution" for training.

+Research has been done into the effectiveness of model specifications.

+In an article published by Time magazine, Dean Ball and Daniel Kokotajlo advocated that companies be required by regulation or industry standards to publish their model specifications publicly.

 Public policy

 Governmental and treaty organizations have made statements emphasizing the importance of AI alignment.

 In September 2021, the Secretary-General of the United Nations issued a declaration that included a call to regulate AI to ensure it is "aligned with shared global values".

 That same month, the PRC published ethical guidelines for AI in China.
 According to the guidelines, researchers must ensure that AI abides by shared human values, is always under human control, and does not endanger public safety.

-Also in September 2021, the UK published its 10-year National AI Strategy, which says the British government "takes the long term risk of non-aligned Artificial General Intelligence, and the unforeseeable changes that it would mean for ... the world, seriously".
+Also in September 2021, the UK published its 10-year National AI Strategy, which says the British government "takes the long term risk of non-aligned Artificial General Intelligence, and the unforeseeable changes that it would mean for [...] the world, seriously".
 The strategy describes actions to assess long-term AI risks, including catastrophic risks.

-In March 2021, the US National Security Commission on Artificial Intelligence said: "Advances in AI ... could lead to inflection points or leaps in capabilities.
+In March 2021, the US National Security Commission on Artificial Intelligence said: "Advances in AI [...] could lead to inflection points or leaps in capabilities.
 Such advances may also introduce new concerns and risks and the need for new policies, recommendations, and technical advances to ensure that systems are aligned with goals and values, including safety, robustness, and trustworthiness.
-The US should ... ensure that AI systems and their uses align with our goals and values."
+The US should [...] ensure that AI systems and their uses align with our goals and values."

-In the European Union, AIs must align with substantive equality to comply with EU non-discrimination law and the Court of Justice of the European Union.
-But the EU has yet to specify with technical rigor how it would evaluate whether AIs are aligned or in compliance.
+The EU AI Act's General-Purpose AI Code of Practice requires signatories to document a model's capabilities and limitations.
+Those developing general-purpose AI (GPAI) models classified as presenting systemic risks (i.e., GPAI models considered among the most advanced or trained using more than 10^{25} floating-point operations of compute) must adopt a state-of-the-art safety and security framework and continuously assess and mitigate systemic risks, including through external evaluations, red teaming, stress-testing, and incident reporting.